IgniteUI/igniteui-docfx/en/components/drag_drop.md

 #### Dragging Using a Handle

-The user can specify an element that is a child of the `igxDrag` by which to drag since by default the whole element is used to perform that action.
+You can specify an element that is a child of the `igxDrag` by which to drag since by default the whole element is used to perform that action.
 It can be done using the `igxDragHandle` directive and can be applied to multiple elements inside the `igxDrag`.

 When multiple channels are applied to an `igxDrag` and one of them matches one of applied channels to an `igxDrop`, then all events and applied behaviors would be executed when that element is dropped.